 The Authority has a contract with the Downtown Development Corporation to provide marketing and project management to the downtown Rutland area.
-The amount of this contract for the year ended June 30, 2020 was \$252,000 in monthly payments of \$21,000.
+The amount of this contract for the year ended June 30, 2024 was \$252,000 in monthly payments of \$21,000.
+Subsequent to year-end, this contract was renewed with the same terms for fiscal year 2025.